Richard Cordray: Consumer Financial Protection Bureau (2012–2017)

-The validity of the recess appointment was challenged by the courts, and in June 2014, in the decision in NLRB v.
+The recess appointment's validity was challenged in court, and in June 2014, in NLRB v.
 Noel Canning, the Supreme Court unanimously vacated recess appointments made while the Senate was in pro forma session, determining that the Senate was not in recess at the time of the appointments.
 This decision did not affect Cordray because, almost two years after the recess appointment, he had been confirmed by the Senate.

 On January 24, 2013, Obama renominated Cordray as CFPB director.
 Senate Republicans opposed his nomination, but amid a July 2013 push by Senate Democrats to eliminate the filibuster for all executive-branch nominees, senators struck a deal to pave the way for a final, up-or-down vote.
 The Senate voted 71–29 on July 16, 2013, to invoke cloture on Cordray's nomination, and confirmed Cordray in a 66–34 vote the same day.

 Under Cordray, the CFPB grew to be a 1,600-person agency, and he was called to testify before Congress more than 40 times.
 During his tenure, the CFPB developed new mortgage lending rules that are credited with bringing lasting stability to markets after the 2008 subprime mortgage crisis.
 The CFPB also implemented reforms to the credit card market that lowered consumer costs and promoted transparency by reducing hidden fees and charges.
 It imposed large fines on banks for credit card add-on fees and brought the first major enforcement action against Wells Fargo.
 While Cordray served as director, the CFPB returned nearly $12 billion in relief for 29 million consumers.
 In this position, he also served on the Financial Stability Oversight Council, the Board of Governors for the Federal Deposit Insurance Corporation, and as vice chair of the Financial Literacy and Education Commission.

 Republican groups including American Rising Squared and Congressman Jeb Hensarling filed complaints that Cordray had violated the Hatch Act by considering a run for governor of Ohio while serving as the director of the CFPB, but the United States Office of Special Counsel cleared Cordray of any wrongdoing.

 Cordray has said that after President Trump was inaugurated, Trump and Office of Management and Budget Director Mick Mulvaney worked to undermine Cordray and the CFPB.
 On November 15, 2017, Cordray announced his resignation as director of the CFPB, sparking a legal dispute over who would succeed him as acting director.